 CMC and Γ

 There are two things people know about their surfactant: its critical micelle concentration, CMC, and its surface tension γc at concentrations above the CMC.
-These have a dramatic effect on foaming properties, along with two other key properties, Γ, the surface "excess" concentration ("excess" is used technically and can safely be ignored) and A the head area. Γ can be found from the slope of the simple measurement of γ v surfactant concentration.
+These are supposed to have a dramatic effect on foaming properties, along with two other key properties, Γ, the surface "excess" concentration ("excess" is used technically and can safely be ignored) and A the head area. Γ can be found from the slope of the simple measurement of γ v surfactant concentration.
 That slope tends to be a constant, Γm once γ has decreased by 20mN/m from the starting value of pure water.
 This allows us to produce a simple view of how the four properties inter-relate using the sliders for the two given properties.
 Two other properties are described below.

 The curve is a simplified Langmuir-Szyszkowski plot.
 Since September 2018 the app has been updated thanks to insights from surfactant expert Sanja Natali.
 She pointed out that the simplified version tended to give head areas lower than typical values and recommended that Γm should be based not on CMC/10 but on the concentration that gives a surface tension of 52mN/m (which is a key reference state in the equation).
 You will find that this makes a significant difference.
 If you don't know what value to use, choose CMC/10 (or CMC/12).
 If you accidentally set it to greater than CMC/2 (which is implausible) then it is automatically reduced to CMC/10.

 Γm is the maximum value of the surface excess, but the m is conventionally said to stand for "monolayer".
 K is the absorption coefficient.
 Other versions of Langmuir use a which is 1/K - the choice is yours.
 From K and from c at the CMC it is possible to calculate a theoretical elasticity, E, of the interface: